rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/index.md

 **Please register for each session individually** using the registration links below so we can have an idea of how many people will be present at each event.
 Note, each session will have a separate Zoom link and password so you must register for each session you would like to attend.

+Lastly, review the pre-meeting checklist and background information on the [Pre-meeting page](/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.html).

 <br>
 # Schedule / Registration